codacy/codacy-mcp-server/README.md

 - `codacy_list_files`: List files in a repository with pagination support.
 - `codacy_get_file_issues`: Get the issue list for a file in a repository.
 - `codacy_get_file_coverage`: Get coverage information for a file in the head commit of a repository branch.
+- `codacy_get_file_clones`: Get the list of duplication clones (identical or very similar code segments) for a file in a repository.
+Use this tool to identify potential refactoring opportunities and reduce code duplication.

 ### Security Analysis